adjust/adobe_air_sdk/README.md

 ```

 **Note**: Transaction ID is the iOS term; the unique identifier for successfully completed Android in-app purchases is named **Order ID**.

-### <a id="iap-verification"></a>In-App Purchase verification

-In-app purchase verification can be done with the Adobe AIR purchase SDK, which is currently being developed and will soon be publicly available.
-For more information, please contact support@adjust.com.

 ### <a id="callback-parameters"></a>Callback parameters